covjson/cookbook/first-result.md

 This is what happened:

 - Since a Coverage can contain multiple parameters, we had to invent a short unique name for our single air temperature parameter, here `temperature`.
-- The `profile` property of the Coverage object has the value `GridCoverage`.
-This built-in profile enforces that the domain must have a `Grid` profile.
-The `Grid` profile also supports an optional vertical and time axis with names `z` and `t`, respectively.

 And we're done!
 There is a lot more to explore, however, for the time being just head over to the playground and try to experiment a bit by changing the values and see what happens.